CFields651/fundclass/README.md

     - if/then/else logic
     - for loops
     - functions
-    - file re-direction (think '>/filename.txt')
+    - re-direction (think '>/filename.txt' and '|')
     - bash arithmetic
+    - arrays
     - pushing to git
     - JSON queries with jq
+    - a special mystery question

 Session #14 12/15/16
   - Final exam